Guy-Shaw/udigest/README.md

 where _count_ is the number of input lines having that same digest.

-The third for of output is a list of only the non-unique digests.
+The third form of output is a list of only the non-unique digests.
 It consist of { id, count, digest } triples, but only for those digest that have count >= 2, and for each triple, all of the file names with that same